Early Intervention Services

 Subcategories Service Units

-Support of Early Intervention Services (EIS) that include identification of individuals at points of entry and access to services and must include the following four components:
+Early Intervention Services (EIS) include the identification of individuals living with HIV at points of entry and provision of access to services.
+EIS must include the following four components:

-• Targeted HIV testing to help individuals who are unaware learn of their HIV status and receive a referral to HIV care and treatment services if the test is found to be HIV positive;
+• Targeted HIV testing to help individuals who are unaware learn of their HIV status and receive a referral to HIV care and treatment services if found to be living with HIV.

-• Access and linkage to HIV care and treatment services such as HIV Outpatient/Ambulatory Health Services, Medical Case Management, and Substance Abuse Care; and
+• Access and linkage to HIV care and treatment services such as HIV Outpatient/Ambulatory Health Services, Medical Case Management, and Substance Abuse Care.

 • Outreach Services and Health Education/Risk Reduction related to HIV diagnosis.

-Ryan White HIV/AIDS Program (RWHAP) Part B funds are used for HIV testing only where existing federal, state, and local funds are not adequate and RWHAP funds will supplement, not supplant, existing funds for testing.
+Agencies may use Ryan White HIV/AIDS Program (RWHAP) Part B funds for HIV testing only where existing federal, state, and local funds are inadequate and RWHAP funds will supplement, not supplant, existing testing funds.

 EIS services are limited to: